 Wireless devices and dirty electricity are almost impossible to get away from in our current technological age, but it doesn't mean we can't take steps to limit the exposure to ourselves and our children.
-Even though the current evidence is somewhat conflicting, and shows we need more studies and research because the potential is there for harm, parents should make informed and thoughtful decisions regarding their children's exposure to potential health risks, especially given that their bodies are developing and more susceptible to this type of radiation.
-We can't say for certain that monitors pose a health risk, but we also can't say for certain that they don't.
-Given this information, we feel it is important to test and report on the EMF levels of each monitor so parents can decide for themselves which product fits in best with their goals and concerns.
+Even though the current evidence is somewhat conflicting, parents should make informed and thoughtful decisions regarding their children's exposure to potential health risks, especially given that their bodies are developing and more susceptible to this type of radiation.
+We can't say for sure that monitors pose a health risk, but we also don't know for sure that they don't.
+Given this information, we feel it is essential to test and report on the EMF levels of each monitor so parents can decide for themselves which product fits in best with their goals and concerns.

-The Wi-Fi monitors all have lower EMF readings than the dedicated options with the lowest average EMF readings being 0.87 for the LeFun C2 720P Wi-Fi and 0.92 for the Nest Cam Indoor Wi-Fi with the reader 6 ft from the camera.
+The Wi-Fi monitors all have lower EMF readings than the dedicated options with the lowest average EMF readings being 0.84 for the LeFun 1080p Wi-Fi and 0.91 for the Nest Cam IQ with the reader 6 ft from the camera.
 The lowest average value for the dedicated monitors at 6 ft is 1.89 for the Infant Optics DXR-8 and 1.91 for the Philips Avent SCD630.

-Even though the jury is still out on the effects of EMF on the human body, this doesn't mean parents need to wait for more definitive proof before making thoughtful adjustments that err on the side of caution.
-Given that exposure compounds over time and with an increased number of devices emitting, you can help limit baby's exposure by turning off devices when they are not in use, unplugging wireless routers at night while children sleep, and keeping products as far from your baby as possible when in use.
-Even if you are not convinced that there is potential for harm, it certainly can't hurt to make choices that potentially increase the health of your home.
+Even though the jury is out on the effects of EMF on the human body, this doesn't mean parents need to wait for more definitive proof before making thoughtful adjustments that err on the side of caution.
+Given that exposure compounds over time and with an increased number of devices emitting, you can help limit baby's exposure by:

 If you still feel stymied or confused, don't panic!
-Head over to our buying advice for more information on what you should consider before buying a monitor, and a handy step-by-step guide to narrowing the field and finding the best product for your family.
+Head over to our buying advice for more information on what to consider before buying a monitor, and a handy step-by-step guide to narrowing the field and finding the best product for your family.